-The earthy flavors of perfectly crispy, Roasted Potatoes and Broccoli are a wonderfully simple side dish that pairs brilliantly with all of my favorite dinners.
+The earthy flavors of perfectly crispy, Roasted Potatoes and Broccoli create a wonderfully simple side dish that pairs brilliantly with all of my favorite dinners.

 Roasted Potatoes and Broccoli